 Here is how to connect your electronic drum set to a drum amplifier

-What you will need: A drum amp and at least one 1/4″ instrument cable.
+You will need A drum amp and at least one 1/4″ instrument cable.

 - Turn the drum amp off.

-- If you have if there are two outputs on your drum module (Left and Right) then you can simply collect connect one instrument cable from the LEFT which will send a mono signal from your drum module to the amplifier.
+- If there are two outputs on your drum module (Left and Right), you can collect and connect one instrument cable from the LEFT, sending a mono signal from your drum module to the amplifier.

 - Turn on the drum amp and increase the volume.

-- Increase the master volume on your drum module (this may be different to the headphone volume knob)
+- Increase the master volume on your drum module (this may be different from the headphone volume knob)

 Start playing your e-drums.
 You should now hear them play.

 How to Amplify Electronic Drums Using a PA system

 Using a drum amp might be too quiet if you’re playing live performances.
 The sound engineer or your band might want to put your electronic drums through a mixer or the sound desk in the venue.